-On the other hand, an electric mower derives its power from either of two sources: electricity or battery.
+On the other hand, an electric lawn mower derives its power from either of two sources: electricity or battery.
 If the mower has a cord, then you can plug the machine to an electrical power outlet and the machine will run smoothly.
-If the machine is cordless, it’ll have a battery which will power the machine once it is charged.
+If the machine is a cordless lawn mower, it’ll have a battery which will power the machine once it is charged.

 Now we know the difference between a gas and an electric mower is their power source.
 However, how do these two power sources affect the delivery and efficiency of the machines?
 Keep reading to find out.

 Electrical mowers have an edge here.
 As gas mowers work they emit some toxic fumes into the air.
 Electric mowers, however, do not emit any such substance.

 Electric lawn mowers are also more environment-friendly because they are much quieter than gas mowers.
 So, if you’re worried about disturbing your neighbours as you mow your lawn, you might want to go for an electric mower.